ROCm/hipBLASLt/docs/reference/data-type-support.rst

       - ``hipblasLtFloat``
       - 32-bit real single precision floating-point

-The hipBLASLt compute modes listed in the following table.
+The hipBLASLt compute modes are listed in the following table.

 .. list-table::
     :header-rows: 1